odtp-org/odtp/.github/ISSUE_TEMPLATE/bug-reporting.md

 ---
 name: Bug reporting
-about: Describe this issue template's purpose here.
+about: Describe any bug you may find.
 title: "[BUG]"
 labels: bug
 assignees: ''